dinahdeichtmann/django_react_rollerderbyquiz/README.md

 This is a **group project** I, alongside three other student developers, **built from scratch** during my Continuing Education course at **Toulouse Institute of Technology**.

-This quiz application is designed to **help learn the rules of roller derby**, a fast-paced, highly strategical team sport I have been playing competitively for nearly ten years. **This project was my original idea.**
+This quiz application is designed to **help learn the rules of roller derby**, a fast-paced, highly strategical team sport I have been playing competitively for nearly ten years.
+It was **my idea to build this project**.

-## Technologies used
+## Technologies

 - Django, Django REST Framework
 - React.js
 - PostgreSQL
+- Bootstrap

-## Skills gained
+## Skills

 ### Project management